kindera9699-spec/dj-lyria/README.md

 1. [Fork the repo](https://github.com/daoch4n/promptdj-midi/fork)
 2. In your fork, go to `⚙️ Settings` > `Pages` and set `Build and deployment` > `Source` to `Github Actions`
-3. Update README to trigger action run or find failed initial run due to pages not enabled and click `Rerun all jobs`)
+3. Update README to trigger new action run or find initial run that failed due to Pages not enabled and click `Rerun all jobs`
-4. Github Action will trigger on push and handle the build and deploy
+4. GitHub Action will handle the build and deploy
    - 🚀 Check it out at yourusername.github.io/promptdj-midi

 ### Run Locally